List of Special Issues

 Article Processing Charge (APC)

-● For common authors, the APCs are the same with the corresponding Journal in which the Special Issue is published.
-For more details, please learn more information here:
+Please note that all papers accepted for Special Issues are subject to an article processing charge (APC) if the manuscript is accepted for publication.
+The APCs are the same with the corresponding journal in which the Special Issue is published.
+For more details, please pay a visit to:

 How Much Does Science Publishing Group Charge for the Journal?

 Biochemistry and Molecular Biology is an Open Access journal accessible for free on the Internet.
 With Open Access, Science Publishing Group (SPG) allows us to distribute knowledge more widely and at a lower cost than was previously possible.
 However, to cover the editorial services and production of an article, the journal depends on Article Processing Charge (APC).

 The Article Processing Charge for the journal is 870 USD.